MCbomb3r/AscendedScout/README.md

 **Real-time OCR monitoring tool for ARK: Survival Ascended**

 AscendedScout is a Python-based screen monitoring application that uses OCR (Optical Character Recognition) to automatically detect and log player activities and structure destruction events in ARK: Survival Ascended.
-Perfect for server tribes who want to keep track of what's happening on the server or to not get offline raid as soon as you disconnect.
+Perfect for server tribes who want to keep track of what's happening on the server or to not get offline raid.

 ## ✨ Features